 Mortgage qualification requirements for retirees: Income

 But getting a mortgage in retirement is not so easy for retirees.
 Fannie Mae considers distributions from 401(k)s, IRAs, or Keogh retirement accounts to have a defined expiration date because they involve depletion of an asset.
 Borrowers who derive income from such sources must document that it is expected to continue for at least three years after the date of their mortgage application.
 Lenders can only use 70 percent of the value of those accounts to determine how many distributions remain if the accounts consist of stocks, bonds, or mutual funds, since those assets can be volatile.
 The retiree must also have unrestricted access to these accounts without penalty: for example, individuals usually cannot withdraw money from 401(k) accounts before age 59 ½ without penalty.
 Freddie Mac has similar requirements.

 Social Security income that a borrower is drawing on his or her own work record is considered income that does not have a defined expiration date, but income being drawn on a family member’s record, such as survivor benefits or spousal benefits, must be shown to be payable for at least three years from the mortgage application date.
 Retirees can document this income using their award letter from the Social Security Administration and/or proof of current receipt.
-(Related: The Green Line report and your retirement)
+(Related: Social Security Blue Bar Report: Why so many need it)

 If a borrower does not have to pay taxes on certain income, then lenders can increase that amount by 25 percent (they call this “grossing up”) when calculating qualifying income since other qualifying income sources are considered on a pretax basis.